 “Start as you mean to go on”

-We begin each day at 8.55 am with a morning prayer and the register.
+We begin each day at 8.55 am (9.00am in the Nursery) with a morning prayer and the register.
 This allows the children some time to think about their expectations for the day ahead and what they would like to achieve before settling down to their learning, or heading to the morning assembly.

 Each term, classes organise and present an assembly to the rest of the school.
 These events will focus on current affairs, celebrations in the church calendar, or an insight into what they have been learning in class.
 These assemblies are always eagerly anticipated as lots of time and energy goes into them!